ppgco/ppg-core-js-sdk/README.md

 ## Product Info

-PushPushGo Core* is a building blocks for push notifications:
+PushPushGo Core* is a building block for push notifications:
  - sender for push notifications - we handle batch requests, aggregate feedback events and inform your webhook
  - images storage & traffic - we handle, crop and serve your push images
  - fast implementation - we cover Android, iOS, Web with push notifications support